https://a.storyblok.com/f/270183/1368x665/00c0c1c720/25mar_dev_blog_node-stream-audio.jpg

 Initialize the Dependencies

-• vonage - the REST client library for Node.js
+• @vonage/server-sdk - the REST client library for Node.js.

-We need to expose our application to the Internet so that Vonage's servers can access our webhooks.
+We need to expose our application to the Internet so that Vonage's servers can send our application the Voice API webhooks.
 We recommend using ngrok for this.

 ngrok http 3000